Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Introduction

 \subsection{Our contributions}

-In contrast to the construction in \cite{Berardini}, we propose an alternative method to construct sum-rank metric codes via function fields.
-The key tool of our construction is the {\it local integral basis} of a place in function field extensions.
-Specifically, let $\mathcal{O}_P$ be the valuation ring at a place $P$ of $F/\mathbb{F}_q$, and $F'/F$ a finite separable function field extension.
-The integral closure $\mathcal{O}'_P$ of $\mathcal{O}_P$ in $F'$ forms a vector space over $\mathcal{O}_P$.
+In contrast to the construction in \cite{Berardini}, we propose an approach for constructing sum-rank metric codes using function fields.
+The central element of our construction is the {\it local integral basis} at a place in function field extensions.
+Specifically, let $\mathcal{O}_P$ be the valuation ring at a place $P$ of $F/\mathbb{F}_q$, and let $F'/F$ be a finite separable function field extension.
+The integral closure $\mathcal{O}'_P$ of $\mathcal{O}_P$ in $F'$ constitutes a vector space over $\mathcal{O}_P$.
 Consequently, a function in $F'/\mathbb{F}'_q$ that is regular at the places lying over $P$ corresponds to a matrix over $F$, where $\mathbb{F}'_q$ is a finite extension of $\mathbb{F}_q$.
-When $F'/F$ is Galois, we establish a linearized-polynomial-like map on $\mathcal{O}'_P$ through the direct sum of Riemann-Roch spaces, yielding sum-rank metric codes via evaluation of the function matrix at rational places.
-While our construction overlaps with \cite{Berardini}, it differs substantially by emphasizing the intrinsic structure of function field extensions.
-By sacrificing certain subspaces in the direct sum of Riemann-Roch spaces, we explicitly determine the parameters of our sum-rank codes.
+When $F'/F$ is Galois, we define a map on $\mathcal{O}'_P$, via the direct sum of Riemann-Roch spaces.
+This yields sum-rank metric codes through the evaluation of the function matrix at rational places.
+Although our construction shares some similarities with \cite{Berardini}, it significantly differs by focusing on the intrinsic structure of function field extensions.
+By decomposing the Riemann-Roch spaces as a direct sum of subspaces, we explicitly determine the parameters of our sum-rank codes.
+Furthermore, when $q$ is a special square, we analyze the asymptotic behavior of our codes and compare them with the GV-like bound.